edgedb/edgedb/docs/guides/tutorials/nextjs_app_router.rst

   }

-After saving, Next.js should hot-reload, and you should see the updated homepage in your browser.
+After saving, you can refresh the page to see the blog posts.
+Clicking on a post title will take you to a page that doesn't exist yet.
+We'll create that page later in the tutorial.

 Initializing EdgeDB
 -------------------